Additional Installation Information

 Zero Touch Provisioning

-Zero Touch Provisioning (ZTP) is an uninterrupted provisioning mechanism that automates Cisco ISE installation, patching, hot patching, and infrastructure service enablement without manual intervention.
+Use Zero Touch Provisioning (ZTP) to automate Cisco ISE installation, patches, hot patches, and infrastructure service enablement without manual steps.

-ZTP is available from Cisco ISE Release 3.1 onwards.
+ZTP is available starting with Cisco ISE Release 3.1.
 There are two options available in ZTP:

-• Mapping .img file: This method is supported in virtual machine (VM) automatic installations, appliances, and OVA installations.
-It requires mandatory parameters such as hostname, IP address, IP netmask, IP default gateway, DNS domain, primary name server, NTP server, system timezone, SSH, username, and password to be configured.
-Optional parameters such as IPV6, patch, hot patch, services, and repository details can also be configured.
-For more information, see ZTP Configuration Image File.
+• Mapping .img file: Use this method for virtual-machine (VM) automatic installations, appliances, and OVA installations.
+Configure the required parameters: hostname, IP address, netmask, default gateway, DNS domain, primary name server, NTP server, system timezone, SSH, username, and password.
+Optionally, configure IPv6, patch, hot patch, services, and repository details.
+See the ZTP Configuration Image File for more information.

 Note

-• VM User Data: This method is supported in OVA and VM automatic installations.
-It is supported when the user data is configured and requires mandatory parameters such as hostname, IP address, IP netmask, IP default gateway, DNS domain, primary name server, NTP server, system timezone, SSH, username, and password to be configured.
-Optional parameters such as IPV6, patch, hot patch, services, and repository details can also be configured.
+• VM User Data: Set mandatory parameters: hostname, IP address, IP netmask, IP default gateway, DNS domain, primary name server, NTP server, system timezone, SSH, username, and password when using this method.
 For more information, see VM User Data.

 Note